snakemake-workflows/rad-seq-stacks/README.md

 See the [Snakemake documentation](https://snakemake.readthedocs.io) for further details.

+### Step 4: Create report

+To enclose all results in a single, portable HTML report, run

+    snakemake --report

+in the working directory.

 ## Testing

 Tests cases are in the subfolder `.test`.
 They should be executed via continuous integration with Travis CI.